umarali-nagoor/terraform-ibm-certificate-manager/examples/import-from-tls/README.md

 }

 ```
+## NOTE: If we want to make use of a particular version of module, then set the "version" argument to respective module version.

 ## Notes

 * Certificates generated using `tls_private_key` and `tls_self_signed_cert` [tls resources](https://registry.terraform.io/providers/hashicorp/tls/latest/docs/resources/self_signed_cert) can also be imported using `ibm_certificate_manager_import` resource.